- Payroll taxes, or withholding taxes, are withheld from an employee's paycheck and paid to the IRS.

-This means small business owners are responsible for withholding the appropriate taxes from their employees' paychecks.
-Business owners can handle this process on their own, get the help of a tax professional or employ a payroll service to handle all of their payroll and payroll tax responsibilities.
+As a result, it's up to small business owners to understand the ins and outs of payroll taxes.
+Employers can handle this process on their own, get the help of a tax professional, or employ a payroll service to handle all of their payroll and payroll tax responsibilities.

 What are payroll taxes?

-In addition to withholding taxes from an employee's paycheck, employers must match contributions to Social Security and Medicare, and issue other payments like state and federal unemployment taxes.
+Social Security contributions are paid into a fund toward senior benefits and disability insurance, while Medicare provides healthcare for the elderly.
+In addition to withholding taxes from an employee's paycheck, employers must match Social Security and Medicare contributions and issue other payments like state and federal unemployment taxes or workers' compensation.

-Sonya Muenchen, founder of The Payroll Gal, has been a small businesses payroll tax consultant for more than 20 years.
+Sonya Muenchen, founder of The Payroll Gal, has been a payroll tax consultant for small businesses for more than 20 years.
 She said it's important for business owners to understand exactly what they're responsible for.

 Paying payroll taxes

 Law said how often you make payroll tax payments typically depends on the size of your business, how often you run payroll and the type of employer you are.

 "Household employers with small payrolls have the most lenient deposit requirements, with annual deposits," he said.
 "Those with larger payrolls need to make deposits either as monthly or semiweekly."

 Law said businesses that are unlucky enough to be caught in a federally declared disaster area may have their required payments relaxed for a short time.

 While it's possible to complete payroll taxes on your own, it can be complicated, especially when it comes to keeping track of payments and withholding the right amount of money.